deepjs/deepjs/DOCS/ocm.md

 ```

-## Mode groups, context and hierarchy
+## Mode sensibleTo, context and hierarchy

 So...
 In deep.ocm, there is 4 ways to manage modes.